-Georgia Law requires that students are to take a standardized test at least every three (3) years.
+Georgia Law requires that students are to take a standardized test at least every three (3) years, beginning in the third grade.
 Parents may give these tests yearly, if desired.
 Parents are NOT required to send in test scores to the county or to the state.
 In fact, school officials do not even want to see them.
 Keep them in a file designated as a permanent folder for each child.
 Tests may be obtained from our list of test suppliers.

 In most circumstances, the test publishers require that these tests be administered by qualified examiners.
 Qualified examiners are usually those people who hold a baccalaureate (B.A., B.S.) degree from any college or university in any subject area.
 You do NOT need to be a certified teacher to test students.
 Some test publishers allow parents to administer tests to their own children; some allow this practice with other restrictions.
 Contact the testing service for their guidelines.